diereysaa/cryptocom_council_node_on_local/README.md

 # Extras

 ### Keep your wallet auto-synchronised
-In many cases you may want to keep your wallet syncronized (if you need to re-join, want to play around with some CROs, etc...)
+In many cases you may want to keep your wallet syncronised (if you need to re-join, want to play around with some CROs, etc...)
 So the best option is to program a repetitive autonomous task on the server.
 This is made by the `cronjob` daemon.
 In order to create a new cronjob (a repetitive action auto-performed by the server) we first need to get into the edit mode:
 ```shell
 crontab -e